Last updated: July 2023

-This website... (“Site”) is operated by Cognifide Limited, a Wunderman Thompson Company ("We", "Us").
+This website (“Site”) is operated by Wunderman Thompson Technology ("we", "us", "our").
 This policy only applies to the sites where it is posted.
-We take the privacy of our website users and the security of their personal information very seriously and are committed to best practices.

 At times we may request that you voluntarily supply us with personal information, or you may choose to provide us with your personal information by using this website.
 Generally, this information is requested or provided when you want us to contact you, provide you with information or attend an event.